jenkinsci/bridge-method-injector/README.md

 for example by adding `@WithBridgeMethods` on every implementation of the method in question, or by introducing a base class that provides a bridge method.

+For adapter methods, the bridge method annotation on the interface does not need to declare the interface, but the bridge method annotation on the interface does.

 See the Javadoc for more details:

 - [`bridge-method-annotation`](https://javadoc.jenkins.io/component/bridge-method-annotation/)